dusty-nv/jetson-inference/docs/webrtc-recognizer.md

 # Recognizer - Interactive Training

 The Recognizer is a Flask-based video tagging/classification webapp with interactive data collection and training.
 As video is tagged and recorded, an updated model is incrementally re-trained in the background with PyTorch and then used for inference with TensorRT.
-Both inference and training can run simultaneously, and the re-trained models are dynamically loaded in for inference.
+Both inference and training can run simultaneously, and the re-trained models are dynamically loaded at runtime for inference.

 <img src="https://github.com/dusty-nv/jetson-inference/raw/master/docs/images/webrtc-recognizer.jpg" width="600">